mlevans0/altmetric-details-page-api-docs/source/getting-started.rst

      - Description
    * - ``doi``
      - Digital Object Identifier
      - A DOI (Digital Object Identifier) is a unique and persisteant string assigned to online articles, books, and other works.
-You can read more about DOIs here: https://www.doi.org/
+You can read more about DOIs here https://www.doi.org/
    * - ``pmid``
      - PubMed Identifier
      - A PMID is the unique identifier number used in PubMed for each article.
 PMIDs do not change over time or during processing and are never reused.
-You can read more about PubMed here: https://pubmed.ncbi.nlm.nih.gov/
+You can read more about PubMed here https://pubmed.ncbi.nlm.nih.gov/
+   * - ``handle``
+     - Handle
+     - The Handle System provides a general-purpose global name service enabling secure name resolution over the Internet, designed to enable a broad set of communities to use the technology to identify digital content independent of location.
+You can read more about Handles here https://www.handle.net/
+   * - ``arxiv``
+     - arXiv Identifier
+     - Identifier of a document used in the arXiv pre-print archive.
+You can read more about arXiv Ids here https://arxiv.org/help/arxiv_identifier
+   * - ``ads``
+     - ADS Bibcode
+     - 19 digit identifier which describes a journal article and used to identify literature in the astrophysics data system.
+You can read more about the ADS Bibcode here https://ui.adsabs.harvard.edu/help/actions/bibcode
+   * - ``ssrn``
+     - Social Science Research Network identifier
+     - Identifer used on the Social Science Research Network repository for preprints.
+   * - ``repec``
+     - RePEc ID
+     - Identifier for a scholarly article in the RePEc (Research Papers in Economics) database.
+   * - ``isbn``
+     - International Standard Book Number
+     - The ISBN can be either ISBN-10 or ISBN-13 and does not need to be normalized.
+   * - ``id``
+     - Altmetric Internal Identifier
+     - Altmetric IDs are transient and unstable over the medium term.
+For long term application it is recommended that persistent IDs such as DOIs, arXiv IDs or PMIDs are used instead.
+   * - ``nct_id``
+     - ClinicalTrials.gov ID
+     - Identifier used within the ClinicalTrials.gov database.
+   * - ``urn``
+     - Uniform Resource Name
+     - URNs are globally unique persistent identifiers assigned within defined namespaces so they will be available for a long period of time, even after the resource which they identify ceases to exist or becomes unavailable.
+URNs cannot be used to directly locate an item and need not be resolvable, as they are simply templates that another parser may use to find an item.

 Limitations
 ***********